Hope – Education – Self Advocacy – Peer Support – Personal Responsibility – Resiliency

 2017 – Senate Bill 62 Certification of Behavioral Health Peer Support Specialists passes the 2017 legislature and was signed by Governor Bullock on March 31, 2017.

 2016 – MPN presents at the Montana Mental Health Policy Summit, Membership surpasses 630 members across the state, 2nd Annual Recovery Conference in September (Recovery Month), Annual award winners Best Recovery Oriented Services Connie Griffen Recovery Home – Helena, Pat Solan Peer Support Montana State Hospital and Sgt.
-Jim Anderson Gallatin County Sheriffs Office Ally Award, MPN presents at SAMSHA SCN grantee meeting in Washington DC, The Recovery Coach Outreach Project is featured in the National Council on Behavioral Health magazine, MPN receives a 3 year grant from SAMHSA to train peer supporters statewide
+Jim Anderson Gallatin County Sheriffs Office Ally Award, MPN presents at SAMHSA SCN grantee meeting in Washington DC, 3 year Peer Support Recovery Enhancement Project, The Recovery Coach Outreach Project is featured in the National Council on Behavioral Health magazine, MPN receives a 3 year grant from SAMHSA to train peer supporters statewide

 2015 – Completion of Peer Services Toolkit, Signature programs Healthy Minds, Healthy Bodies tour Montana and the development of a workbook.
 Recovery Coach Pilot Project provides community based mobile crisis outreach utilizing peer support and works in conjunction with CIT.
 Montana Peer Support Task Force achieves its mission and goals, certification for peer supporters rolls out early 2016.
 Membership reaches the 560 count.
 First class of peer supporters trained in our signature program Peer Support 101.
 Hosting first statewide Recovery in Big Sky Country Conference.
 2015 Achievement Award winner – Jennifer Fauque, Lifetime in Recovery Award winner – Charlie McCarthy, and Best Recovery Oriented Services Award winner – Winds of Change, Missoula